pocketjoso/sudokuJS/README.md

 Live demo on: http://jonassebastianohlsson.com/sudoku/

-I got interested in sudoku strategies and decided to write a solver in JavaScript.
-This solver currently implements basic strategies, enough to solve (non evil) newspaper sudoku puzzles.
+SudokuJS has a step by step solver that implements basic strategies, enough to solve (non evil) newspaper sudoku puzzles.
+The solver is built to mimic humans in that it attempts strategies in order from easiest to most difficult, in each step.
+So if you're stuck with a puzzle this solver will show you the minimal next step to continue.

 SudokuJS comes with a basic GUI for the sudoku board - the board is rendered on the screen, and the board cells listen for keyboard input from a user.

+SudokuJS can generate sudoku puzzles of the same difficulties that it can solve, ranging from Easy to Very hard.

-SudokuJS currently requires jQuery.
+SudokuJS currently requires jQuery (on TODO to remove this dependency).

 ### Usage